pointblack/pointblack.github.io/_posts/2018-02-04-reduce-webpack-bundle-size.md

 categories: react
 ---

-Working with javascript can be tricky some times using vanilla javascript.
-Especially when introducing different time zone support to an application.

 A very good library which helps with date handling in Javascript is [Moment.js](http://momentjs.com/).
 Unfortunately when bundling  moment.js using webpack (v3) with default settings, it results in a rather large package of 455kb size.